-Though it is common for couples to face marital problems during their first year after welcoming a new child into the world, dealing with this lifestyle change while struggling with postpartum depression makes it that much more difficult.
+It is common for couples to face marital problems during their first year after welcoming a new child into the world.
+Postpartum depression can make this lifestyle change even more difficult.

 Depression of any kind can seriously strain a relationship.
-But postpartum depression specifically can be directly linked to an increase in marital problems.
+However, postpartum depression is directly linked to an increase in marital problems.
 There are many reasons why marriage problems occur during postpartum depression.

-Facing postpartum depression can be stressful enough on its own.
-But when you combine chronic sadness and anxiety with relationship tension, it can further compound the problem.
+Facing postpartum depression is stressful enough on its own.
+Chronic sadness and anxiety combined with relationship tension can further compound the problem.

 Postpartum Depression Marriage Challenges

-All of these feelings combined can lead to ongoing struggles that further add difficulty to being a new parent as well.
+These feelings can lead to ongoing struggles that further complicate being a new parent.

 Causes of Postpartum Depression Marriage Problems

 There is often not just one single cause of postpartum depression marriage problems.
-The relationship struggles are usually the result of a combination of different factors and situations happening all at once.
+They are usually the result of different factors and situations happening all at once.

-Here are some of the top causes or factors leading to postpartum depression marriage problems:
+Here are some of the top factors that lead to postpartum depression marriage problems:

-It isn’t possible for a couple to ever be 100% prepared for a new baby to join the family.
-Often times, couples underestimate the amount of work that is required during the weeks following childbirth.
-And for mothers facing postpartum depression, this increased workload turns into an overwhelming feeling of possibly losing control.
+It is never possible for a couple to be 100% prepared for a new baby to join the family.
+Often, couples underestimate the amount of work required during the weeks following childbirth.
+For mothers facing postpartum depression, this increased workload becomes an overwhelming feeling of possibly losing control.

 Because of this increased workload for both parents, it can be difficult for each one to prioritize the other.
-Instead, priorities turn to the baby and the result is that one or both parents will feel neglected by the other.
+Instead, priorities turn to the baby.
+In turn, one or both parents may feel neglected by the other.

 Lack of Communication

-Regardless of why communication stops, it’s important to recognize this as a contributing factor to marriage problems during postpartum depression.
+Regardless of why communication stops, it often contributes to marriage problems during postpartum depression.

 Along with not being prepared for an increased workload, some couples are simply not prepared financially to deal with a new baby.
 Money problems create significant stress between a couple.
-Combine financial constraints with the symptoms of postpartum depression and it further creates a problematic household environment.
+Combine financial constraints with the symptoms of postpartum depression, further creating a problematic household environment.

 Lack of Quality Time

-One of the most commonly reported problems that couples face during the first year after having a baby is the lack of quality time the couple can spend alone together.
-When women are struggling with postpartum depression it can be difficult for them to want to make the time specifically for their partner.
-This is because a common symptom of postpartum depression is withdrawing and showing disinterest in activities the person used to enjoy.
+One of the most common problems couples face throughout the first year of having a new baby is the lack of quality time the couple can spend alone together.
+When women are struggling with postpartum depression, they may find it difficult to want to make time for their partner.
+This is because a common symptom of postpartum depression is isolation.

 To the other partner, this can seem hurtful and confusing.
-This further creates a divide between the couple spurring more postpartum depression marriage problems.
+This creates a greater divide between the couple and spurs more postpartum depression marriage problems.

 Decrease in Intimacy

-Postpartum depression causes a number of different symptoms including fatigue and a loss of interest in sex.
-Because of these emotional pressures, many couples lose intimacy between each other during the postpartum period.
-This happens for many reasons, including a combination of a lack of communication and not spending enough time alone together.
+Postpartum depression has many symptoms, including fatigue and a loss of interest in sex.
+Due to emotional pressures, many couples lose intimacy during the postpartum period.
+This happens for many reasons, such as a lack of communication and not spending enough time alone together.

-A lack of intimacy in a relationship triggers a set of additional postpartum depression marriage problems including feelings of dissatisfaction and a loss of self-worth.
-This is something that can affect one or both partners during this time.
+Lack of intimacy in a relationship triggers a set of additional postpartum depression marriage problems.
+These challenges include feelings of dissatisfaction and a loss of self-worth.
+This can affect one or both partners.

 Postpartum Depression Marriage Tips

-If you’re struggling with marriage problems during postpartum depression know that you are not alone.
-Many couples face marital problems during this difficult time and learn to work through them in healthy and positive ways.
+If you’re struggling with marriage problems during postpartum depression, know that you are not alone.
+Many couples face marital problems and learn to work through them healthily during this difficult time.

-Here are some tips for helping to cope with and heal marriage problems during postpartum depression:
+Here are some tips to cope with and heal marriage problems during PPD:

-Recognize the Causes: It’s important for couples to acknowledge what the underlying cause of their marital problems are.
-By taking a step back and objectively looking at the reasons why their relationship is strained, couples can make the healthy steps towards mending their partnership.
+- Recognize the Causes: Couples must acknowledge their marital problems’ underlying causes.
+By taking a step back and looking at the root of their strained relationship, couples can make healthy steps towards mending their partnership.

 - Communicate: Communicating emotions is hard at any point in life, but may be especially hard during postpartum depression.
-But talking about your feelings with your partner will make you feel better and will shed light on how the other is feeling.
+Talking about your feelings with your partner will make you feel better and will shed light on how the other is feeling.

-- Support Each Other: It’s natural for people to become so focused on their own feelings that they forget about how the other person may be feeling.
-By making a point to show support and concern for the other person it can help to bring the two of you closer together.
+- Support Each Other: It is natural for people to become so focused on their own feelings that they forget about their partner’s feelings.
+Showing support and concern for your partner can help to bring the two of you closer together.

-- Seek Help: Seeking outside counseling, whether it’s together or separate is a positive step to take when faced with postpartum depression marriage problems.
-A professional therapist or counselor can provide you with the tools you need to cope with postpartum depression and keep your relationship healthy.
-Often just talking about your feelings and having them validated by a professional is enough to make a couple feel more confident moving forward.
+- Seek Help: Seeking outside counseling—whether it’s together or separately—is a positive way to cope with postpartum depression and marriage problems.
+A professional therapist or counselor can give you the tools you need to keep your relationship healthy.
+Simply talking about your feelings and having them validated by a professional makes a couple feel more confident moving forward.